 This blog contains posts to spark your creative side and to get you DOING things through suggested art materials, art techniques, books, exercises, artist studies, insights, and inspiration that I love.
 I am Maya Joy and I am in the world, and this is my creative experience that I am sharing.
 I have been helped immensely from other people, from their books, from they’re encouragement to try new explorations and I hope I can do the same for you.

 I grew up in a small town in Northern California.
 I am a graduate from the University of California: Santa Cruz, with a B.A. in Studio Art (Concentration in Painting) and a minor in Physics.
-I currently reside in San Francisco, California, working and making ideas happen.
+I currently reside outside of Louisville, Kentucky, working and making ideas happen.
 I have great interest in writing, painting, drawing, reading, dancing, physics, Eastern thought, photography and more!